Shokichi Iyanaga: Academic career

 Iyanaga did publish many papers which arose through several courses such as algebraic topology, functional analysis, and geometry, which he taught.
-He became professor at the University of Tokyo in 1942.
-It was during World War II.
+He became professor at the University of Tokyo in 1942, during World War II.
 Towards the end of the war, many Japanese cities were bombarded and he had to find refuge in the countryside.
 He was busy in editing textbooks from primary and secondary schools and he continued to give courses and organise seminars.

 After the end of the war, he joined the Science Council of Japan in 1947.
 He became a member of the Executive Committee of the International Mathematical Union in 1952.
 He was responsible for organizing the International Congress of Mathematicians in Amsterdam in 1954, which he attended.
 He was President of the International Commission on Mathematical Instruction from 1957 to 1978.

 Iyanaga spent the year 1961-62 at the University of Chicago.
 He became Dean of the faculty of Science at the University of Tokyo in 1965, a position he held until his retirement in 1967.
 After his retirement, he was a visiting professor during 1967-68 at the University of Nancy in France.
 From 1967 to 1977, he was a professor at Gakushuin University in Tokyo.